 I am officially wine and Napa obsessed.
 We recently invited a couple to join us on our second expedition.
 Find my other favorites from our first trip here.
 This trip required lots of research to find the hidden gems and something fit for foodies.
 We stayed at the Hampton in Napa for the second time.
 Our reasoning was it was close to downtown Napa and to our wineries.
-Honestly we get pretty wine wasted so there is no need for ambiance with your room.
+Honestly we get wine wasted there is no need for ambiance with your room.

 Delicacies Tasting at Piazza Del Dotto